The mental load of motherhood

 To relieve the pressure you feel, you must first give yourself some pressure relief.

-What I mean is – give yourself permission to not feel the way you do.
+What I mean is – give yourself permission not to feel the way you do.

 So much of the mental load is down to conditioning from ‘the way it’s always been done’ and expecting the mother to DO EVERYTHING.